Food safety in China: State Food and Drug Administration

 The State Food and Drug Administration of China (SFDA) was founded in 2003 as part of China's efforts to improve food safety.
 The SFDA is responsible for overseeing and coordinating the other health, food, and drug agencies.
 It is "directly under the State Council, which is in charge of comprehensive supervision on the safety management of food, health food and cosmetics and is the competent authority of drug regulation."
 The SFDA encompasses ten departments that regulate and oversee different aspects of food and drug law.
 These include the General Office Department of Planning and Finance, the Department of Policy and Regulations, the Department of Food Safety Coordination, the Department of Food Safety Supervision, the Department of Drug Registration, the Department of Medical Devices, the Department of Drug Safety and Inspection, the Department of Drug Market Compliance, the Department of Personnel and Education, and the Department of International Cooperation.

-The general duties of the SFDA are:

-To draft health laws, regulations and policies; to propose health development programs and strategic goals; to formulate technical protocols, health standards and to supervise their enforcement.

-To propose regional health programs, to conduct overall planning and to coordinate the nationwide allocation of health resources.

-To formulate working programs and policies on rural health, as well as maternal and child health care; to guide the implementation of primary health programs and technical protocols on maternal and child health care.

-To implement the policy of "Prevention First" and to conduct health education to the general public.
-To develop programs on the prevention and treatment of diseases that endanger the health of the population; to organize the comprehensive prevention and treatment of major diseases; to publicize the quarantine list of communicable diseases and the surveillance list of infectious diseases.